Original Paper

 The SuMMiT-D System

-Figure 1 shows the system architecture designed for the SuMMiT-D study.
-The design work required the coordination of the following platforms and resources: Sentry, an online-based recruitment system developed and managed by the Primary Care Clinical Trials Unit, University of Oxford; the mobile phones used by the participants to send and receive SMS messages; a web interface accessible by the system users (ie, system administrators and research staff) to manage the clinical system; and Esendex [25], an SMS engine provider that enabled delivery and receipt of text messages to and from participants.
+shows the system architecture designed for the SuMMiT-D study.
+The design work required the coordination of the following platforms and resources: Sentry, an online-based recruitment system developed and managed by the Primary Care Clinical Trials Unit, University of Oxford; the mobile phones used by the participants to send and receive SMS messages; a web interface accessible by the system users (ie, system administrators and research staff) to manage the clinical system; and Esendex [ ], an SMS engine provider that enabled delivery and receipt of text messages to and from participants.
 The system was also designed to integrate alerts and personalization of messages based on primary care electronic health record (EHR) data.
-Platforms and protocols were required to meet the standards of data and security management [26].
+Platforms and protocols were required to meet the standards of data and security management [ ].
 Operating procedures were designed to achieve secure and independent management of the system as well as the storage of data.

 Clinical System

-The back end (ie, the data access layer that provides access to data stored in a database) of the clinical system was developed using the CakePHP web framework [27], and the associated database tables were developed using the relational database management system MySQL [28], whereas the front end (ie, the presentation layer that formats and delivers information for further processing or display) was developed using three core technologies of the WWW [29]: HTML [30], Cascading Style Sheets [31], and Javascript [32].
+], and the associated database tables were developed using the relational database management system MySQL [ ], whereas the front end (ie, the presentation layer that formats and delivers information for further processing or display) was developed using three core technologies of the WWW [ ]: HTML [ ], Cascading Style Sheets [ ], and Javascript [ ].
 These open-source technologies were chosen because of ease of use, fast iteration, and adherence to communication standards.
 The core component of the clinical system was implemented using CakePHP.
-The CakePHP web framework [27] has several advantages: it is an open-source platform that supports the PHP programming language [33]; it requires almost no preconfigurations, as most of the settings and options are auto-detected; it implements a model-view-controller pattern, which divides the developing user interfaces into 3 interconnected elements: model, view, and controller; it offers a wide range of built-in plug-ins (ie, software components that add specific features to an existing computer program) to enable customization; and it supports fast connectivity with database systems.
-All these characteristics make it particularly suitable for the reliable and extendible implementation of web-based services.
+The CakePHP web framework [ ] has several advantages: it is an open-source platform that supports the PHP programming language [ ]; it requires almost no preconfigurations, as most of the settings and options are auto-detected; it implements a model-view-controller pattern, which divides the developing user interfaces into 3 interconnected elements: model, view, and controller; it offers a wide range of built-in plug-ins (ie, software components that add specific features to an existing computer program) to enable customization; and it supports fast connectivity with database systems.
+All these characteristics make it particularly suitable for the reliable and extendible implementation of web-based services.To meet both the trial and the NHS security and privacy requirements and to allow clinical implementation once the whole trial ends, the clinical system has been deployed in a server managed by the Oxford University Hospitals NHS Foundation Trust.
+The server is located behind the firewall managed by the local information management and technology team at the Oxford University Hospitals NHS Foundation Trust and hosted within the NHS Health and Social Care Network [

-Figure 2 shows the architecture of the clinical system with various key components that have been developed.
+].
+Access to this system is password protected and available only to registered users.
+All data (ie, database tables and participants’ GP records) are stored separately on another internal server, which is inaccessible directly from the internet and communicates with the main front-end server via a password-protected, Transport Layer Security (TLS) [ ] encrypted channel.shows the architecture of the clinical system with various key components that have been developed.
 The various components of the system include the following: Access Management, Data Sharing Management, Receiver and Sender Management, Random Message Selection Management, Reminder Management, Interaction Management.

 Participants can interact with the SuMMiT-D system by sending SMS messages from their mobile phones to a virtual mobile number (provided by Esendex) using one of the predefined commands.
 Esendex provides two ways of interacting with their SMS engines: (1) using the toll-free number 0800 or (2) using a virtual mobile number.
 For using the toll-free number 0800, each command needs to start with a specified keyword (eg, DIA) for Esendex to identify the system with which the user wants to interact.
 In using a virtual mobile number, a virtual number is exclusively associated with one system, so that the routing keyword is not required.
 In this instance, the user bears the cost of sending SMS messages.
 Although the latter method represents a cost to the user, it has the following advantages: the cost of sending a text message is acceptable to participants; text messages from participants will always reach the SuMMiT-D system; and if the former method is used and the specified keyword has been forgotten or mistyped, the delivery of messages to the SuMMiT-D system will fail.
 System users (ie, health care professionals, research staff, and system administrators) engage with the clinical system using an internet-enabled computing device (eg, a smartphone, a tablet, or a computer).